OkAndGreat/OkAndGreat/README.md

 ### Hi there 👋

-🌱 I’m currently learning Android and basics of computer science
+🌱 I’m currently learning Android&FrontEnd&Basics of computer science

 💬 Feel free to Ask me about anything you like